4chlys0/ReadingList/README.md

-My personal working list of technical, operational, and cultural cybersecurity media
+My personal working list of technical, operational, and cultural cybersecurity media.
+May include cross-disciplinary work, though should be recommended by a cybersecurity professional.

 "*" indicates completed